raahmed/tweeter3/README.md

 ```

 ## Create a production database server using PostgreSQL:
-Next, you should create a production postgres server, create the database and configure it for Django.
+Next, you should create a production postgres server.

-After connecting to the production postgres server, create the database and configure it for Django.
+Then connect to the production postgres server and create the database.
+Once you have created the database, you need to configure it for Django.
+To do so, first run the following postgres command after connecting to Postgres.

 Next in postgres run:
 ```sql